GearDownForWhat/BalanceBot/README.md

 Then build and load the firmware.

-4. You need to use DMP calibration example code and instructions and swap my calibration values with yours I.E. mpu.setXGyroOffset(102);
+4. You need to use DMP calibration example code included with the MPU6050 Library, use the address 0X69 and instructions and swap my calibration values with yours
+  I.E.
+  mpu.setXGyroOffset(102);
   mpu.setYGyroOffset(20);